facile-it/moka/README.md

 ### `mock(string $fqcn, string $alias = null): MockProxy`

-Creates (if not existing already) a proxy containing a PHPUnit mock object for the class identified by `$fqcn` and optionally assigns an `$alias` to it.
+Creates (if not existing already) a proxy containing a mock object according to selected strategy for the class identified by `$fqcn` and optionally assigns an `$alias` to it.

 ```php
 $mock1 = $this->mock(FooInterface::class)->serve(); // Creates the mock for FooInterface.